-- In the setting of confirmed maternal infection during pregnancy, an early fetal anatomical survey and serial fetal growth surveillance should be considered when feasible. - Pregnant people should be counseled to avoid nonessential travel to endemic areas or areas experiencing outbreaks. - Pregnant people traveling to high-risk areas should be advised to use personal protection such as long sleeves, pants, DEET-containing insect repellent registered by the Environmental Protection Agency, window and door screens, and outdoor fans. - Pregnant people who meet the criteria of a suspected OROV case should undergo CLIAapproved testing for OROV, facilitated by the local health departments.
-Concomitant testing for dengue virus infection is also recommended. - Maternal-fetal medicine subspecialists should ensure concern for confirmed or suspected OROV disease and that patients deliver at a hospital appropriate to facilitate postnatal testing and treatment.
+- In the setting of confirmed maternal infection during pregnancy, an early fetal anatomical survey and serial fetal growth surveillance should be considered when feasible. - Pregnant people should be counseled to avoid nonessential travel to endemic areas or areas experiencing outbreaks.
+Personal protective strategies are advised for those who must travel, including wearing long-sleeved pants and shirts and using EPA-registered DEET-containing insect repellant, window and door screens, and outdoor fans. - Pregnant people who meet the criteria of a suspected OROV case should undergo CLIAapproved testing for OROV, facilitated by the local health departments.
+Concomitant testing for dengue virus infection is also recommended. - Pregnant patients with confirmed or suspected OROV disease should deliver at a hospital appropriate to facilitate postnatal evaluation. - In an abundance of caution, clinicians may suggest that people abstain from sexual intercourse for six weeks or use barrier contraceptive methods if they or their partners are traveling to, or having traveled to, an area with a Level 1 or 2 Travel Health Notice.